 Scholarships and Financial Aid

 - Pell Grant recipients can access Pell grant funds if they register for six or more credits in the summer

 - All students should apply to Dominican University's Excellence in Experiential Learning Awards (ExcEL) to earn up to $2000 off the cost of the program

 - Dominican University alums and qualified adults

-Students will have a number of tours to venues such as the Forbidden City (the Imperial Palace), the Great Wall, the world renowned terra-cotta warriors in Xi’an, and the Ganden Sumtseling Monastery of the Fifth Dalai Lama.
-All in-country travel and excursions included in program fee.
+Students will have a number of tours to venues such as the Forbidden City (the Imperial Palace), the Great Wall, the world renowned terra-cotta warriors in Xi’an, and other important sites in Shanghai.
+All in-country travel and excursions are included in program fee.

 Students will stay in hotels in each of the cities visited.
-Most meals are included in the program costs.
+Daily breakfast, lunch and dinner are included in the program costs, except for one dinner.